 How confident are you about your cable connector cleanliness?

 At the turn of the millennium, fiber inspection and determining cable connector cleanliness was performed with a microscope.
-This required technicians to stick their eye on a potentially live fiber, which meant risking personal injury every time they had to assess fiber endface quality.
+This required technicians to use their eye on a potentially live fiber, risking personal injury every time they had to access fiber end face.

-By 2010, the first intelligent analysis software for fiber inspection and cable connector cleanliness were created, which was based on the IEC standard, had arrived.
+By 2010, the first intelligent analysis software for fiber inspection and cable connector cleanliness were created, which was based on the IEC standard.
 The software automatically detected and analyzed any defect, highlighted it on the display screen, and gave an overall pass-fail status, thereby removing the burden of interpretation and human error from the equation.
 Or did it?

 Regardless of the power of the on-board intelligence, poor focus and poor image capture will lead to errors.
 More often than not, an out- of-focus speck, scratch, or trace will simply not appear on the screen.
 The intelligent software will give the connector a thumbs up, when in reality it should not have.
 This is what is referred to as a ‘false positive’.
 As the saying goes, garbage in, garbage out.